 A Historic City

-The Historic Quarter of Worcester stretches from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
-Here you will find many buildings and locations steeped in past culture and stories, from the tomb of King John in the Cathedral, to the famous Commandery, which dates back to around 1085, and the cobbled Tudor magic of Friar Street.
+The city is renowned for its captivating history, the Historic Quarter of Worcester spans from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
+Along this stretch, you will find many buildings steeped in the city’s rich historical past, from the tomb of King John in the Cathedral, to the famous Commandry, which dates back to around 1085.

 A Sporting City

-The city is home to the Worcester Warriors RFC, as well as Worcestershire County Cricket Club, whose New Road ground is widely regarded to be the most picturesque in the country.
+The city is home to Worcester Warriors RFC, as well as Worcestershire County Cricket Club, in its picturesque riverside location on the New Road.

 A Connected City